dkelly255/PP4-Fantasy-Football-Centre/README.md

 This code would operate correctly in situations where only a single message would be displayed/removed - but would not remove more than one message due to the use of the `document.getElementById('msg)` Javascript selector (which will select a singular element with iterating over multiple messages in scenarios where multiples exist).

-I was able to debug and resolve the issue by updating my code to use a multiple element selector `document.querySelectorAll()` and iterating over multiple messages in scenarios where multiples exist, updating the Javascript function to reflect the below structure:
+Through working with my mentor I was able to debug and resolve the issue by updating my code to use a multiple element selector `document.querySelectorAll()` and iterating over multiple messages in scenarios where multiples exist, updating the Javascript function to reflect the below structure:

 ```
 setTimeout(function () {